 A January 2010 study published in the Journal of Biomedical Engineering entitled, The Effect of the Shoe-Surface Interface in the Development of Anterior Cruciate Ligament Strain concluded that cleats used with modern turf had a 45% higher strain to the ACL when compared with cleats on grass.

-In a study of NFL players, The American Academy of Orthopedic Surgeons found a significantly higher rate of ACL and lower leg injuries on infilled artificial turf.
+In a study of college player, a significantly higher rate of ACL and lower leg injuries on infilled artificial turf was found.

 In a complete ACL tear, the short, stubby ligament in the back of the knee is permanently destroyed.
 Thus, an "ACL repair" is not really a repair at all, but rather a "re-creation."
 In children, most often the orthopedic surgeon will harvest part of the patellar (knee cap) tendon, along with a small portion of bone at each end of the tendon.
 These bone ends are then sewn back into the original ACL tendon insertion locations.
 In adults, the tendon is often harvested from cadavre donors.